Komedia Comedy Club

-The Electric Theatre opened in late-1910 and had a seating capcity of 220.
+The Bath Electric Theatre opened in late-1910 and had a seating capcity of 220.
 It was designed by noted theatre architect Bertie Crewe.
 It closed on 18th April 1920 and was re-constructed by architect Alfred J. Taylor into larger cinema which had 740 seats (540 in the stalls and 200 in the circle).
-It re-opened as the Beau Nash Cinema on 16th December 1920 and had a Classical style facade in the local Bath stone.
+It re-opened as the Beau Nash Picture Theatre on 16th December 1920 and had a Classical style facade in the local Bath stone.
 In 1929 it underwent further enlargement to have a seating capacity of 1,088.

 The Beau Nash Cinema was taken over by Associated British Cinemas(ABC) from August 1929.
 It operated successfully over the years and in December 1971 underwent a modernisation programme.

 The ABC circuit was purchased by the Cannon Cinemas Group in 1985 and the Beau Nash Cinema was re-named Cannon.
 By November 1990 the circuit had been re-named MGM and so the name of the cinema changed again.